EyeTyrant/liftOffProject/README.md

 I hope to deploy this project to the web as soon as the MVP is ready and before implementing additional features.

 Collection Catalog utilizes an Angular front-end for user interaction and client side validation.
 Bootstrap is employed to manage CSS.
 Some custom CSS is expected.
-Java Spring Boot will implement Hibernate to communicate with a mySQL database.
-VSCode, IntilliJ, and mySQL Workbench are being used to create this project.
+Java Spring Boot will implement Hibernate to communicate with a MySQL database.
+VSCode, IntilliJ, and MySQL Workbench are being used to create this project.
 For this project I am also using Git for version control and Trello for progress tracking.

 An initial wireframe example of a single page version created with Adobe Illustrator is displayed below and other examples considered can be found [here](https://github.com/EyeTyrant/liftOffProject/tree/master/wireframes).